AdrianoDee/adrianodee.github.io/Tracking For BPH.md

+## Tracking for BPH

+Here I'm collecting some pointers, instructions, suggestions about tracking that could be useful for BPH analysis.

 ### Track covariance issuee fix

 The credits of this goes to Tony and Olmo.
 To cope with the not positive defined covariance matrix errors found in miniAODs, The fix is to be applied on the recotracks that you want to use in the vertexing.
+The idea is to subtract the minimum eigenvalue from the diagonal if that is negative and to add a positive delta to it (could be ~0).

 ```C
 reco::Track fix_track(const reco::Track *tk, double delta)